 1 (1) the official file or other reference number, the name of the proceeding, and a 2 general description of the subject matter; 3 (2) contact information for communicating with the agency, including the agency 4 mailing address and telephone number; 5 (3) a statement of the time, place, and nature of the prehearing conference or 6 hearing, if any; 7 (4) the name, official title, mailing address, and telephone number of any attorney 8 or employee who has been designated to represent the agency; and 9 (5) that the person has the right to be represented by a lawyer as provided in 10 Section 403(h).
-11 (c) In an action initiated by the agency, the agency must give an initial notice to the party 12 against which the action is brought.
-The notice shall include: 13 (1) notification that an action that may result in an order has been commenced 14 against the party; 15 (2) a short and plain statement of the matters asserted, including the issues 16 involved; 17 (3) a statement of the legal authority under which the hearing is held citing the 18 statutes and any rules involved; 19 (4) the official file or other reference number and the name of the proceeding; 20 (5) the name, official title, mailing address, [e-mail address,] [facsimile number,] 21 and telephone number of the presiding officer or, if no officer has been appointed at the time the 22 notice is given, the name, official title, mailing address, [e-mail address,] [facsimile address,] and 23 telephone number of the agency's representative;
+11 (c) In an contested case action initiated by the agency, the agency must give an initial 12 notice to the party against which the action is brought.
+The notice shall include: 13 (1) notification that an action that may result in an order has been commenced 14 against the party; 15 (2) a short and plain statement of the matters asserted, including the issues 16 involved; 17 (3) a statement of the legal authority under which the hearing is held citing the 18 statutes and any rules involved; 19 (4) the official file or other reference number and the name of the proceeding; 20 (5) the name, official title, mailing address, [e-mail address,] [facsimile number,] 21 and telephone number of the presiding officer and or, if no officer has been appointed at the time 22 the notice is given, the name, official title, mailing address, [e-mail address,] [facsimile address,] 23 and telephone number of the agency's representative;

 1 (6) a statement that a party that fails to attend or participate in any subsequent 2 proceeding in a contested case may be held in default; 3 (7) a statement that the party served may request a hearing and instructions in 4 plain language about how to request a hearing; and 5 (8) the names and last known addresses of all parties and other persons to which 6 notice is being given by the agency.
 7 (d) When a hearing or a prehearing conference is scheduled, the agency shall give parties 8 notice that contains the information required by subsection (c) at least 14 days before the hearing 9 or prehearing conference.
 10 (e) Notice may include other matters that the presiding officer considers desirable to 11 expedite the proceedings.
-12 13 Comment 14 15 16 17 18 This section is taken from: the 1961 Model State Administrative Procedure Act, section 9 and the 1981 Model State Administrative Procedure Act, Section 4-206.
+12 13 Comment 14 15 16 17 This section is taken from: the 1961 Model State Administrative Procedure Act, section 9 and the 1981 Model State Administrative Procedure Act, Section 4-206.
 See also; Oregon, O.R.S.
 Section 183.415; Kansas, K.S.A.
 Section 77-518; Iowa, I.C.A.
 Section 17A.12; Montana, MCA 2-4-601; and Michigan, M.C.L.A.
 24.271.
-19 SECTION 406.
+18 19 SECTION 406.
 HEARING RECORD IN CONTESTED CASE.
-20 (a) An agency shall maintain a hearing record in each contested case.
-21 (b) The hearing record must contain: 22 (1) a recording of the proceeding; 23 (2) notices of all proceedings; 24 (3) any pre-hearing order; 25 (4) any motions, pleadings, briefs, petitions, requests, and intermediate rulings; 26 (5) evidence admitted, received, or considered;
+20 (a) An agency shall maintain thea hearing record created by the presiding officer under 21 Section 403(h) in each contested case.
+22 (b) The hearing record must contain: 23 (1) a recording of the proceeding; 24 (2) notices of all proceedings; 25 (3) any pre-hearing order; 26 (4) any motions, pleadings, briefs, petitions, requests, and intermediate rulings; 27 (5) evidence admitted, received, or considered;